Group Reflections on the Work and Teachings of Dr. Chong Kee Tan: a Collective Narrative

 Produced by Fyodor Ovchinnikov

-On Wednesday, June 15, 2022, a group of systems change practitioners gathered for the seventh peer learning session of the Thought Leadership for Systems Transformation program to discuss their reflections on the work and teachings of Dr. Chong Kee Tan.
+On Wednesday, June 15, 2022, a group of systems change practitioners gathered for the ninth peer learning session of the Thought Leadership for Systems Transformation program to discuss their reflections on the work and teachings of Dr. Chong Kee Tan.

 Participants’ reflections were recorded and processed according to the Collective Narrative Methodology to create a balanced summary of key ideas that showed up in group discussions using participants' own words and giving every participant an opportunity to ensure that their ideas are included.